Sunflower - Continental Ranch

 9401 N Sunflower Park Dr., Marana, Arizona 85743

-Sunflower, a 55+ Community Within a Larger, All Ages Development Outside of Tucson, Arizona, Features Single Family Homes, a Village Center, a Putting Green, Tennis Courts and an Busy Activities Calendar
+Sunflower, a 55+ Community Within a Larger Development Outside of Tucson, Arizona, Features Single Family Homes, a Village Center, a Putting Green, Tennis Courts and a Busy Activities Calendar

 Part of the master-planned development named Continental Ranch, Sunflower is a 55+ community built by Del Webb from about 1998 to 2002.
 It is nestled in the shadow of Safford Peak and is next door to Saguaro National Park in southern Arizona.
 Interstate 10 is just a few minutes away and allows for easy access to downtown Tucson, about 20 miles away.